 Brown oily rosin is made between the two shells and might blister human skin.

-The cashew apples are picked by hand; therefore, the recurvate fruits are initially detached and then preserved.
+The cashew apples are picked by hand; the recurvate fruits are initially detached and then preserved.

 In some localities, the dried fruits roast amid burning logs, where the warmth causes the outer shells to burst open and unleash the caustic rosin.

-The rosin quickly catches hearth, giving off fumes that may harm the eyes and skin.
+The rosin quickly catches the heart, producing fumes that may harm the eyes and skin.

 In improved ways of cooking, the toxic properties are dispelled in cookery cylinders.

-Later the inner shells are broken open by hand, so the kernels are heated to get rid of the taste.
+Later, the inner shells are broken open by hand, so the kernels are heated to eliminate the taste.

 Harvesting cashews could be a protracted method.
 First, every cashew apple comes with precisely one cashew seed.